nextcloud/text/README.md

 ## 🏗 Development setup

-Currently this app requires the main branch of the [Viewer app](https://github.com/nextcloud/viewer).
+Currently, this app requires the main branch of the [Viewer app](https://github.com/nextcloud/viewer).

 1. ☁ Clone this app into the `apps` folder of your Nextcloud: `git clone https://github.com/nextcloud/text.git`
 2. 👩‍💻 In the folder of the app, run the command `make` to install dependencies and build the Javascript.